 Some kids have difficulty managing the stress and emotions they experience when faced with a limit or being told “no,” and just can’t keep themselves from crossing the line.
 Add in adolescence and hormones and you’ve got the potential for emotions and irritability to escalate quickly.

-Finally, in today’s world of television sitcom families, gone are the Beaver Cleaver families.
-Kids see disrespect and “talking back” modeled for them in the media all the time.
-In fact, most television shows send the message that the kids are usually smarter than the parents!
+Finally, in today’s world, kids see disrespect and “talking back” modeled for them in the media all the time.
+In fact, most media send the message that the kids are usually smarter than the parents!

 Most parents face mild to moderate disrespectful behavior from their kids from time to time.
 But what’s an effective way to respond?